Springboot starter Detail

 Section titled “src/main/resources - Application Resources”This directory contains all non-Java files.

-- application.properties/- application.yml: The primary file for application configuration, such as database connection strings, server port, and custom properties.
+application.properties/application.yml: The primary file for application configuration, such as database connection strings, server port, and custom properties.static: For static assets like CSS, JavaScript files, and images.templates: For server-side view templates, such as Thymeleaf or FreeMarker files.